Halle Bailey wears 'The Little Mermaid'-inspired gown to premiere

 Carrie-Anne Moss for 'The Matrix: Resurrections'

-Carrie-Anne Moss worked with Oscar de la Renta on her Matrix-inspired gown, which she wore to the US premiere of The Matrix: Resurrections.
-The caped dress featured embroidery, which had been crafted from a sequence of threadwork with green and silver sequins, echoing the series' digital rain, the house explained on Instagram.
+Carrie-Anne Moss worked with Oscar de la Renta on this Matrix-inspired dress, which she wore to the US premiere of The Matrix: Resurrections.
+The caped dress featured delicate embroidery, which had been crafted from a sequence of threadwork with green and silver sequins, echoing the series' digital rain, a spokesperson for the house explained.

 Zendaya for 'Spider-Man: No Way Home'